-- · Brick boundary walls along the tow path. - The Electric Wharf Development. - The new Canal footbridge and electricity cable bridge. - The converted former Coventry Climax Works. - The former cycle factory at 177 Foleshill Road with north-light roof and chimney.
+- Brick boundary walls along the tow path. - The Daimler Heritage marker by Robert Crutchley. - The Electric Wharf Development. - The new Canal footbridge and electricity cable bridge. - The converted former Coventry Climax Works. - The former cycle factory at 177 Foleshill Road with north-light roof and chimney.